apella1/JsPractice/README.md

-# JavaScript Fundamentals
+# JavaScript

-This is where I practice my vanilla JavaScript.
+This is my JavaScript playground.

 ## Concepts Covered